BANPUMP-team/simeckr/README.md

 # simeck-r
-Simeck-R cipher based on enhanced implementation of SpeckR cipher from https://link.springer.com/article/10.1007/s11042-020-09625-8
+SIMECK-R cipher based on the dynamic substitution layer from SpeckR cipher from https://link.springer.com/article/10.1007/s11042-020-09625-8